ai-traders/ide/README.md

 ## Requirements and responsibilites

-Above benefits sound appealing, but they come at a cost.
+The above benefits sound appealing, but they come at a cost.
 If you want to develop applications IDE-style you'll be committing to:

 1. Run **all** your builds in `docker`.
 By developers and by CI agents.
 2. Version your docker images with all development tools.
-3. In each project there must be `Idefile` which unambiguously points a **correct** development environment - The one that is **sufficient for exactly this particular commit**.
+3. In each project there must be an **Idefile** which unambiguously points a **correct** development environment - the one that is **sufficient for exactly this particular commit**.

 ## Features (specification)